TheEt1234/luanti_jit_verbose/README.md

 ### A little "story" (please don't skip)

 We all love luaJIT right?
 It makes our code faster for free.
-But often, it could make our code even faster if we just change some small details, or run a lot slower if we do something wrong.
+But often, it could make our code even faster if we just change some small details, or run a lot slower than it should if we do something wrong.

 Consider the code:
 ```lua